-If everything is already set up correctly, but still the Instagram is unable to access the camera of the iPhone, then considering it as a minor glitch, force restart the iPhone.
-Matter of fact is, every iPhone has a different way to force restart, find yours and do force reboot iPhone.
+If everything is already set up correctly, but still Instagram is unable to access the camera of the iPhone, then considering it as a minor glitch, Force restart the iPhone.
+A matter of fact is, every iPhone has a different way to force restart, find yours and do force reboot iPhone.

 For iPhone 8 or later,

 - Press and quickly release the Volume Up button.